Optional features

 Speak to your sales representative about the costs associated with adding additional application servers.
 This configuration requires a separate setup from the default so advanced planning is required.

-In addition to SSH accounts, you can create sftp accounts with a custom user/password that are restricted to certain directories.
 These directories must be one of the writeable mounts (or rather, there’s no point assigning them to the read-only code directory).

 There is no cost for this configuration, and you can request it at any time via a support ticket.
-SSH public key based authentication is also supported on the sftp account.

-See how to transfer files through sftp.
+See how to transfer files through sftp

-Error handling Anchor to this heading
+Error handling

 On Grid projects, incoming requests are held at the edge router temporarily during a deploy.
 That allows a site to “respond slowly” rather than be offline during a deploy, provided the deploy time is short (a few seconds).